" " " "

 Big corporations that are already in the industry long before you normally have IT support department of their own with a team of full-time IT specialists.
 Small to medium-sized businesses, on the other hand, can't compete with this luxury on their own.
 They can, however, gain the same level of expertise and the skills that larger companies have by outsourcing their own IT support team.
 Such alternative levels the playing field in that area of competition.

 An IT managed service provider handles and deals with software and hardware vendors which means sparing you from complicated and technical discussions.
-This does not only save you time, but also saves you the burden of filling your head with such technicalities when you could’ve have focus more on your business operations.
+This does not only save you time but also saves you the burden of filling your head with such technicalities when you could have focused more on your business operations.

-Well, it's already given that managed service providers are expected to cope with latest technology and platforms, and apply them into your business.
+Well, it's already given that managed service providers are expected to cope with the latest technology and platforms, and apply them to your business.
 By extension, it is then expected that your business will never be left behind in this modern age.